Katie Taylor retained her four world title belts following a war in Manchester tonight

 Jonas backed Taylor to the ropes in the first minute of the fifth but Taylor fought out well with hooks both upstairs and down.

 Going into the second half there was plenty of drama.
-Taylor landed a sweet flurry but appeared to be knocked off balance momentarily by a straight left hand – the best punch of the fight at that stage.
+Taylor landed a sweet flurry but appeared to be knocked off balance momentarily when she was spun and clocked with a straight left hand – the best punch of the fight at that stage.

-Jonas enjoyed a strong seventh, landing hard and often as Taylor was forced to bite down on the gumshield.
+Jonas enjoyed a strong seventh, landing hard and often as Taylor was forced to bite down on the gumshield and the bout threatened to unravel.

 The Olympic gold medallist came back busily in the eighth, taking an enormous bodyshot for her troubles before stiffening the legs of Jonas with a straight right hand.